mstocco/mariostoc.co/content/traininglog/20220508-ironman2022-16weeksout.md

 <mark>Total Time: **0 Minutes**</mark>

 ### MORNING NOTES
-If I didn't have it yet, I am pretty sure I have it now.
-Head is **pounding** and I am doing my best to control my emotions.
+If I didn't have it yet, I am pretty sure I have it now.  **Head is pounding** and I am doing my best to control my emotions.

 After all the cold weather this spring, this is the second nice spring day in a row.
 Now this.

 ### LATE AFTERNOON NOTES
-Headache cleared after 600mg of Advil at 0330 and 400mg at 0800 plus some patience.
-Though I felt well enough to work out, but I chose not to.
-Instead, I took the time to clean up my workshop, clean my TT Bike, pull my wetsuit out of storage and went for a walk to the grocery store (~25 minutes).
+**Headache cleared** after 600mg of Advil at 0330, 400mg at 0800 and some patience.

+I felt well enough to work out, but I chose not to.
+Instead, I took the time to organize my workshop, clean my TT Bike, pull my wetsuit out of storage and went for a walk to the grocery store (~25 minutes).

 <!---->
 ## WEDNESDAY MAY 11 🌤